bendqh1/drupal/drush/add_field.md

 ## Question

+**How can I bulk-add a field to all content types and bulk-delete a field from all content types?**

 In **10.3.10** I have approximately thirty content types and there is a boolean field I wish to bulk-add to all these content types, and may need to bulk-delete from all content types in the future.

 How can I bulk-add a field to all content types and bulk-delete a field from all content types?